greenelab/connectivity-search-manuscript/content/response-to-reviewers.md

 <https://search-api.het.io/v1/paths/source/17054/target/6602/metapath/CbGpPWpGaD/?limit=5>.
 While the response includes paths along with the corresponding node and edge properties, it is missing information on the DWPC null distribution and hence the DWPC p-value.

-TODO: describe how to generate metrics for longer metapaths.

 The discussion touches on approaches future work could consider to subset all possible longer metapaths to only the most interesting starting with "One solution would be to only extend metapaths detected as informative".

 > 3. Below [Fig 2](https://greenelab.github.io/connectivity-search-manuscript/v/cf1000cbdfdb08a07e39cf9741d0300f76d157cf/#fig:webapp-metapaths), there is a point about the adjusted p-value.
 I see that the discussion about FDR is presented later in the manuscript (and well justified), but there could be a pointer here to that section.